Raviprasaath/rock-paper-scissors-game/README.md

 ## Description
 This is a classic "Rock, Paper, Scissors" game where the player competes against the computer.
 ## Note:
-For Cracker effect i refered the Following Website - https://alvaromontoro.com/blog/68002/creating-a-firework-effect-with-css
+For Cracker effect I was refered the Following Website - https://alvaromontoro.com/blog/68002/creating-a-firework-effect-with-css

 ## How to Play